Debug X++ against a copy of a production database

 Before you begin to configure X++ debugging in a production environment, note the following points:

 You can't debug directly against the production environment, because debugging might cause data corruption.
 However, developers can manipulate values at runtime.
 Alternatively, in their own instance, developers can make a code change that changes data.

-The developer environment that is used for debugging must exist in the same LCS project as the sandbox environment.
+The developer environment that is used for debugging must exist in the same LCS project as the sandbox environment, and both of them must be Microsoft managed.
 This requirement helps strengthen the security of the sandbox database.
 By default, there is a firewall restriction on both the sandbox and production SQL databases.
 This restriction allows only servers in those environments to connect to the databases.
 To enable debugging, a firewall exception is added so that a developer environment can connect to the sandbox database.

 A one-time manual change to the developer environment is required, so that the IP address of the environment can connect to the sandbox database.
 Submit a request to the Microsoft Service Engineering Team (DSE) to allow the IP address.

 We recommend that you not use a build environment for debugging.
 Otherwise, there is a risk that the developer's activities on the computer might break the automated build process.

 When an issue occurs in the production environment, the system administrator can sign in to LCS and request that a database copy be added to a sandbox environment.
 While the database copy is running, the system administrator can notify the developer of the issue.
 The developer can then synchronize to the correct build of the code to match the production environment.

 In Microsoft Visual Studio, in Source Control Explorer, right-click the root node of the branch to synchronize, and then select Advanced > Get specific version.

 In the dialog box, select Type=Label, and then select the ellipsis (...).

 In the dialog box, select Find.
 All the builds from the build server are listed.